 Submitting the Application at Your Parish: If you bring your application and documents to your parish, a priest or deacon will witness your signature and sign the application.
-Then the priest/deacon will mail the application to the Tribunal.
+Then the priest/deacon will mail the application to the Office of the Chancellor.

-Submitting the Application at the Chancery: You also have the option of bringing the application and documents directly to the Tribunal.
-If you choose to submit the application and documents at the tribunal, a tribunal notary will witness your signature and sign the application.
-Whenever possible, a tribunal advocate will meet right away with any applicant who delivers his/her application directly to the Tribunal.
+Submitting the Application at the Chancery (Catholic Center): You also have the option of bringing the application and documents directly to the Chancery.
+If you choose to submit the application and documents at the Chancery, an ecclesiastical notary will witness your signature and sign the application.
 This will help to expedite your case.

 Please keep a photocopy of anything you bring or send to the Office of the Chancellor, since mail and documents can be lost.

-If you need help with the application process, contact us at firstname.lastname@example.org or call (901) 373-1200 and ask for the Tribunal.
+If you need help with the application process, contact us at email@example.com or call (901) 373-1200 and ask for the Chancellor’s Office.

 Whenever a couple seeks to contract marriage in the Catholic Church, a priest or deacon will meet with the parties individually to complete a Prenuptial Investigation.